Learn how to create a floor plan in real-time by scanning a room with the camera of your iPhone or iPad.

 - This scan type uses LiDAR sensors to automatically detect walls, ceilings, doors, windows, and outlets simply by pointing the screen at the element.

-- This scan type is available for iPhone 12 or iPad Pro and newer.
+- This scan type is available for iPhone 12 Pro and Pro Max, iPad Pro and newer.
 Users can switch between Wall Mode and Corner Mode by tapping the "Wall Mode" button while scanning.

-Auto-Scan is available for LiDAR-supporting devices only (iPhone 12 or iPad Pro and newer).
+Auto-Scan is available for LiDAR-supporting devices only (iPhone 12 Pro and Pro Max, iPad Pro and newer).

 This scan type allows you to capture multiple rooms, furniture, and structural objects in one scanning session.

 Manual- or Auto-Scan might be a better option for you, depending on the condition and type of property you want to capture.

 Here are scenarios where using Manual-Scan is recommended: